PLaoruengrong/pregnancy-outcome-ml/README.md

 The objective of this project is not to develop a production-level medical AI system, but to explore how basic machine learning methods can be applied to real-world clinical datasets for predictive analysis and outcome interpretation.

+Due to privacy and ethical considerations involving retrospective clinical data, the original dataset is not publicly distributed in this repository.

 ---

 ## Objectives